Pako3549/PakoDJ/README.md

 **PakoDJ** is a Discord bot written in Python that lets you play music directly in your server's voice channels.
 With its features, you can search for songs on YouTube, manage music queues, view playback history, and much more!
 ## 🛠️ Main Features
 - **Music Playback**: Search and play songs from YouTube via links or keywords.
+- **Spotify Integration**: Play music from Spotify URLs (tracks, albums, playlists) by searching on YouTube.
 - **Queue Management**: Add songs to the queue and play them in sequence.
 - **Playback Controls**: Pause, resume, or skip tracks.
 - **History**: View previously played tracks.